Thrifty Car Rental

 Thrifty Car Rental is an American car rental agency, headquartered in Estero, Florida, with offices in many countries around the world.
 Thrifty is owned by The Hertz Corporation, along with other agencies including Hertz Rent A Car and Dollar Rent A Car.
 Thrifty typically caters to budget-conscious leisure travelers.

 History

 Thrifty Car Rental was established in 1958.
+In 1981, the company was purchased by Bill Lobeck, the husband of Kathy Taylor, and his business partners.
 The company completed an initial public offering (IPO) of common stock in 1987.
 It would grow in size by purchasing Ohio-based Snappy Car Rental for US$40,000,000 in May 1989.